About my Photo Art

 Pablo Picasso summed it up when he said, "I begin with an idea and then it becomes something else."

 The art I am creating today is mainly about Motion, Time and Color.
 The motion of the subject (even seemingly still objects) and the motion/painting of the camera/lens.
 The amount of Time it takes to capture (expose) the art as it flows onto the canvas.
 And the Color that is emitted or reflected by the color palette of the subject/object.

-These are original photographic works of art created in the camera at the time of exposure.
-Ninty-nine percent of my art has had no post manipulation.
+These are original photographic works of art created in the camera at the time of exposure, single exposure, with no post manipulation.
 I do some post-processing to each to enhance or bring out the colors, however, not much else is done to the art after capture.
 Each work of art is a full frame digital image, 2 to 3 ratio, as shot in the digital camera.

 All the art you see here and more, is for sale.
 Some are Limited Editions (limited to a maximum of 50 prints per image and not more then 5 artists proofs) and others are Open Editions (no limit to the number of prints per image).